philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 > [!warning]- Python traceback explanation
 > Indicates docker and or the python module isn't installed on your system, see [#166](https://github.com/ansible-community/molecule-plugins/issues/166)
-> Happen e.g. on Almalinux 9 due to podman being the default container service instead of docker and molecule doesn't seem to like this.
+> Happens e.g. on Almalinux 9 due to podman being the default container service instead of docker and molecule doesn't seem to like this.

 If you run `molecule drivers` you should see a list of installed drivers including `vagrant`.
 Take a look at the [molecule-plugins repository](https://github.com/ansible-community/molecule-plugins/blob/main/README.md) for additional information